Physics-informed diffusion models in spectral space: Experiment description

 where the effective learning rate $\eta_k$ depends on the frequency mode:

-The parameters used in our experiments are: \begin{itemize} \item $\beta_1 = 0.985$ and $\beta_2 = 0.98$ for all sparse or partial observation cases \item $\beta_1 = 0.97$ and $\beta_2 = 0.98$ for fully observed scenarios \item $\text{lr}_{\text{low}} = 0.2$, $\text{lr}_{\text{high}} = 0.01$. \end{itemize} This formulation allows the low-frequency modes to be updated aggressively, capturing the main structure of the solution, while high-frequency modes are updated conservatively to reduce noise amplification.
-This design is important for stabilizing PDE-constrained diffusion and achieving low PDE residuals in all tested scenarios.
+with a smooth interpolation between the two values over a transition band at intermediate frequencies.
+This formulation allows the low-frequency modes to be updated aggressively, capturing the main structure of the solution, while high-frequency modes are updated conservatively to reduce noise amplification.
+This design is important for stabilizing the \PDE- and observation-constrained inference process in \PISD\ and achieving low \PDE\ residuals in all tested scenarios.
+We list the concrete choices of parameters in our experiments in \cref{tab:optimizer_params}.